ESMValGroup/ESMValTool_Tutorial/_episodes/05-writingdiagnostics.md

 languages such as Python, R, Julia and NCL but we will focus on understanding and writing Python diagnostics in this lesson.

-In this lesson, we will explain how to find an existing diagnostic and run it using ESMValTool installed in editable/development mode.
+In this lesson, we will explain how to find an existing diagnostic and run it.
 Also, we will work with the recipe [recipe_python.yml][recipe] and the diagnostic script [diagnostic.py][diagnostic] called by this recipe that we have seen in the lesson [Running your first recipe]({{ page.root }}{% link